 9. Cleddon Shoots

-Monmouth NP25 4PN
+Cleddon Shoots, Monmouth NP25 4PN

-10. Mells Waterfall
+10. Mells

 Mells near Frome

-12. Waterfall Country
+11. Waterfall Country

-If you don’t mind travelling a tiny bit further into Wales, then the very best place to find waterfalls near Bristol (or in Britain) is the Vale of Neath.
-Better known as Waterfall Country for its large number of splendid natural water features, it’s situated near Bannau Brycheiniog (Brecon Beacons).
-There are too many waterfalls to name here, but some of the closest include Sgwd Clun Gwyn, Sgwd Y Pannwr and Sgwd Isaf Clun-Gwyn on the Afon Mellte.
+Crossing the border into Wales can feel like a scary concept (just kidding), but it’s also the very best place to find waterfalls near Bristol (or in Britain).
+The Vale of Neath, better known as Waterfall Country, is famous for its large number of splendid natural water features.
+Situated near Bannau Brycheiniog (Brecon Beacons), there are too many waterfalls to name here, but some of the closest include Sgwd Clun Gwyn, Sgwd Y Pannwr and Sgwd Isaf Clun-Gwyn on the Afon Mellte.

-Sgwd Yr Eira on the Afon Hepste are also very famous as you can actually walk behind them!
+Sgwd Yr Eira on the Afon Hepste are also very famous, as you can actually walk behind them!
 This waterfall, along with the nearby Sgwd Henrhyd waterfall, was used in scenes for Christopher Nolan’s The Dark Knight Rises.
 Used for Batman’s iconic hideout, the Batcave.
 So don’t be surprised if you see a caped crusader or two running about.
 To learn more about Britain’s Waterfall Country head here.